Education Education

 4. Denominator is based on children of school-going age: 7-17 years.

-Article 11 (3)(a) of the African Charter on the Rights and Welfare of the Child says “States Parties to the present Charter shall take all appropriate measures with a view to achieving the full realization of this right and shall in particular … provide free and compulsory basic education”.2
+Article 11 (3)(a) of the African Charter on the Rights and Welfare of the Child says “States Parties to the present Charter shall take all appropriate measures with a view to achieving the full realization of this right and shall in particular … provide free and compulsory basic education”.[2]

-Article 28 of the United Nations Convention on the Rights of the Child recognises “the right of the child to education” and also obliges the state to “make primary education compulsory and available free to all”.3
+Article 28 of the United Nations Convention on the Rights of the Child recognises “the right of the child to education” and also obliges the state to “make primary education compulsory and available free to all”.[3]

 Education is a transformative socio-economic right that provides the foundation for lifelong learning and economic opportunity.
-All children have a right to basic education, which the Constitutional Court has ruled extends to Grade 12.4
+All children have a right to basic education, which the Constitutional Court has ruled extends to Grade 12.[4]

 South Africa has high levels of school enrolment and attendance.
 Among children of school-going age (7 – 17 years), the vast majority are reported to attend some form of educational facility.
 There was a small but significant increase from 2002 when the reported attendance rate was 95%, to 2018 when reported attendance rates were 98%.
-The overall increase was mainly due to the growth in reported attendance rates for African and Coloured children, and in 2018, for the first time since this indicator was tracked, there were no significant differences in attendance rates across race groups.
+The overall increase was mainly due to the growth in reported attendance rates for African and Coloured children, and in 2018 for the first time since this indicator was tracked, there were no significant differences in attendance rates across race groups.

-Reported attended rates remained at 98% in 2021 and 2022.
-Of the 12.8 million children aged 7-17 years in 2022, 12.5 million were reported to attend school (98%), while 300,000 were not attending.
-The lowest attendance rates were in the Western Cape (95.7%).
+Reported attendance rates remained at 97 – 98% in 2021 – 2024.
+Of the 12.9 million children aged 7 – 17 years in 2024, 12.6 million were reported to attend school (97%), while 330,000 were not attending.
+Attendance rates were similarly high across all provinces.

 The GHS asks about reasons for non-attendance for those who are not attending an educational institution.
 The main reasons for non-attendance can be divided into three main categories: system failures (including exclusions and quality problems); financial barriers; and illness or disability.
 Together, these account for nearly two thirds of non-attendance.